doocs/leetcode/solution/1100-1199/1151.Minimum Swaps to Group All 1's Together/README_EN.md

 <pre>
 <strong>Input:</strong> data = [0,0,0,1,0]
 <strong>Output:</strong> 0
-<strong>Explanation: </strong>
-Since there is only one 1 in the array, no swaps needed.
+<strong>Explanation:</strong> Since there is only one 1 in the array, no swaps are needed.
 </pre>

 <p><strong>Example 3:</strong></p>